-E-purchasing (which we introduced in Chapter 11 "Operations Management in Manufacturing and Service Industries") saves time, speeds up delivery, reduces administrative costs, and fosters better communications between a firm and its suppliers.
+E-purchasing (which was introduced in Chapter 11 "Operations Management in Manufacturing and Service Industries") saves time, speeds up delivery, reduces administrative costs, and fosters better communications between a firm and its suppliers.
 Most importantly, it cuts the costs of purchased products because it's now feasible for buyers to request competitive bids and do comparative shopping.
-Many companies now use a technology called electronic data interchange (EDI) to process transactions and transmit purchasing documents directly from one IS to another.
-Figure 15.11 "EDI and Value-Added Networks" shows an EDI system at a company that subscribes to a value-added network-a private system supplied by a third-party firm-over which it conducts a variety of transactions.
+Many companies now use a technology called electronic data interchange to process transactions and transmit purchasing documents directly from one IS to another.
+Figure 15.10 "Electronic Data Interchange System and Value-Added Networks" shows an electronic data interchange system at a company that subscribes to a value-added network-a private system supplied by a third-party firm-over which it conducts a variety of transactions.